-(7) The incident investigation team must prepare a written investigation report within ninety calendar days of the incident.
-The team must prepare a final investigation report within four months of the incident.
+(7) The team must prepare a written investigation report within 90 calendar days of the incident.
+If the team demonstrates in writing that additional time is needed due to the complexity of the investigation, the team must prepare a status report within 90 calendar days of the incident, and every 30 calendar days thereafter until the investigation is complete.
+The team must prepare a final investigation report within five months of the incident.